Near Sandy Hook in Washington County, Maryland — The American Northeast (Mid-Atlantic)

 The 100-pounder's supporting platform was the highest and widest manmade gun platform on the mountain.
 The gun's weight and elevation on the mountain probably made it the heaviest gun at the highest elevation east of the Mississippi during the Civil War.

 Other nearby markers.
-Charcoal Making on Maryland Heights (about 700 feet away, measured in a direct line); Making a Mountain Citadel (approx. 0.2 miles away); 30-Pounder Battery (approx. 0.2 miles away); Civil War Campgrounds (approx. 0.3 miles away); Hiking Maryland Heights (approx. 0.3 miles away); Naval Battery (approx. 0.4 miles away); Maryland Heights - Mountain Fortress of Harpers Ferry (approx. half a mile away); Exterior Fort (approx. half a mile away).
+At least 8 other markers are within walking distance of this marker.
+Civil War Campgrounds (approx. ¼ mile away); Charcoal Making on Maryland Heights (approx. ¼ mile away); Making a Mountain Citadel (approx. 0.3 miles away); 30-Pounder Battery (approx. 0.4 miles away); Exterior Fort (approx. 0.4 miles away); Interior Fort (approx. half a mile away); Hiking Maryland Heights (approx. half a mile away); Stone Fort (approx. half a mile away).
 Touch for a list and map of all markers in Sandy Hook.

 More about this marker.
 On the right side of the marker is a sketch of the gun, mounted on its pintle carriage, when fully emplaced.
 "The projectile for this model of Parrott rifle weighed 100 pounds - hence the name for the gun and the battery."